Covered bridge: United States

-The longest covered bridge ever built was constructed in 1814 in Lancaster County, Pennsylvania and spanned over a mile in length, but was destroyed by ice and flooding in 1832.
+The longest covered bridge ever built was constructed in 1814 in Lancaster County, Pennsylvania, and spanned over a mile in length, but was destroyed by ice and flooding in 1832.
 The longest, historical covered bridges remaining in the United States are the Cornish–Windsor Bridge, spanning the Connecticut River between New Hampshire and Vermont, and Medora Bridge, spanning the East Fork of the White River in Indiana.
 Both lay some claim to the superlative depending upon how the length is measured.
+The vast majority of America's remaining covered bridges can be found in the eastern states with the notable exception of Oregon, which possesses a collection of around fifty.
+Among western states, Oregon's covered bridges remain popular because of the state's many waterways and ample supply of lumber, as well as their resemblance to the historic covered wagons synonymous with Oregon's territorial history.

-In the mid-1800s, the development of cheaper wrought iron and cast iron led to metal rather than timber trusses.
+In the mid-19th century, the use of cheaper wrought iron and cast iron led to metal rather than timber trusses.
 Metal structures did not need protection from the elements, so they no longer needed to be covered.
 The bridges also became obsolete because most were single-lane, had low width and height clearances, and could not support the heavy loads of modern traffic.

 As of 2004, there were about 750 left, mostly in eastern and northern states.
-The 2021 World Guide to Covered Bridges lists 840 covered bridges, although it states that only 670 of those were standing when the 1959 edition was published.
+The 2021 World Guide to Covered Bridges lists 840 covered bridges in the U.S., although it states that only 670 of those were standing when the 1959 edition was published.
+The tallest (35 feet high), built in 1892, is the Felton Covered Bridge, just north of Santa Cruz, California.